An injective Model for Twisted Derived Categories and Curved Koszul Triality: Preliminaries

-In this section, we recall the Guan-Lazarev model structure on the category of curved differential graded modules over a curved differential graded algebra and the associated homotopy category called the compactly generated derived category of the second kind.
+In this section, we recall the Guan-Lazarev model structure on the category of curved differential graded modules over a curved differential graded algebra and the associated homotopy category called the twisted derived category.
 The connection to non-conilpotent Koszul duality will be discussed briefly.

 There are no original contributions present in this section.
 The main reference is \cite{GuanLazarev}